abigailwozniak/college-migration-IV/detail.md

   -	**cohortsize_c60.dta** – 1960 cohort size at the birthyear and statebirthyear level (lnsize and lnstatesize) sorted by bplg and birthyear.
   - **inductions_short6m.dta** – a short version of **inductions.dta** (containing only birthyear, bplg, staterisk, nationalrisk, nationalrisk_, and risk)

-## Induction Risk Data Setup
+## Induction Risk Data

-*The main Stata data sets and the do-file used to create our measures of induction risk:*
+*This folder contains Stata do-files and data to create our birth state - birth year measures of Vietnam conflict induction risk:*

 - **inductionrisk_setup3.do** – generates national-level and state-level induction risk by birth year and by six-month birth interval.
 Creates data sets with various definitions of induction risk.
   - *This do-file uses the following data sets:*